jiahaoli57/FinOL/docs/source/key_features/optimizers.rst

 ``Adahessian``
 ~~~~~~~~~~~~~~~~~

 :Description: AdaHessian incorporates an approximate Hessian diagonal, with spatial averaging and momentum to precondition the gradient vector.
 This automatically rescales the gradient vector resulting in better descent directions.
-One of the key novelties in AdaHessian is the incorporation spatial averaging for Hessian diagonal along with an exponential moving average in time.
+One of the key novelties in AdaHessian is the incorporation of spatial averaging for Hessian diagonal along with an exponential moving average in time.
 These enable us to smooth noisy local Hessian information which could be highly misleading.
 :Source: `ADAHESSIAN: An Adaptive Second Order Optimizer for Machine Learning <https://arxiv.org/abs/2006.00719>`__.
 :Pseudo-Code:
 .. figure:: ../../images/optimizers/Adahessian.png